telefonicaid/fiware-cygnus/resources/mysql-scripts/README.md

 It also adds the possibility to configure the cygnus prefix if needed.

 ### Usage
-The script has 6 mandatory parameters and 1 optional:
+The script has seven mandatory parameters plus and additional one:

 * Host where the MySQL server is running.
 * MySQL user allowed to create the data.